Stock Valuation and Financial Metrics Guide

 Coverage by Free Cash Flow

-Checks whether dividends are paid from real cash generation, not accounting profit alone.
+Checks whether dividends are funded by real cash generation, not accounting profit alone.

 Formula: FCF / Dividends Paid